ExcaliburZero/electronics-projects/_posts/2021-11-20-nintendo2ds-no-power-pop-fix.markdown

 A powering-on issue sounded like an interesting challenge, so I decided to give it a try.

 The handheld was in fairly decent condition.
 The plastic shell had some scratches, and there was one notable scratch on the touch screen.
-It also had a large sticker on the back, which I had to remove using isopropal alcohol before I could do any troubleshooting that required opening the device.
+It also had a large sticker on the back, which I had to remove using isopropyl alcohol before I could do any troubleshooting that required opening the device.

 ## Troubleshooting